vitawebsitedesign/dotnet-core-hangfire-template/README.md

 # Usage
 There is some example API endpoint and Hangfire task code.

-You can start editing the template to your liking, but if you want to try it out, follow instructions in below section.
+You can start editing the template to your liking, but if you want to actually give the code a spin, follow instructions in below section.

 # Demo
 ```sql